Switching your gas and electricity supplier

 Does customer service matter?

 Yes, of course it does.
 Factors such as the range of services a supplier offers, customer service hours, and billing queries handling are all important.
 How important depends on whether any of these factors are more important than getting the cheapest deal.
-To help inform you we have included each supplier's customer service rating by star on our website.
-You can also obtain details of each supplier's complaint record at the Consumer Focus website Consumer Focus.
-Please note however that complaints and customer service are not the same thing.
+To help inform you we have included supplier's customer service rating by stars on our website.
+You can read how we rate energy supplier here.
+You can also obtain details of certain energy supplier's complaint records on the Ofgem website.
+Please note however that complaints and customer service are not necessarily the same thing.

 Not much!
 To do a search for a cheap gas and electricity supply you only need to enter your postcode, your current energy supplier and how much gas and electricity you use.
 It might be helpful to keep a recent energy bill handy.